SteveCaine/unix-scripts/README.md

 - checkall: Executes 'git status' on all working copies of my GitHub repositories in the current directory, if present, or else reports their absence.

-Currently these scripts are configured to handle nine repositories:
+Currently these scripts are configured to handle eight repositories:

 - DebugUtil
 - DevUtil